kkterai/seattle-events-cli-gem/README.md

 # SeattleEvents

-This ruby gem provides a CLI to view a list of upcoming events for Galvanize's Seattle 'Learn to Code' group.
+This ruby gem provides a CLI to view a list of upcoming events for Galvanize Seattle's 'Learn to Code' group.

 ## Installation